Do you feel like your Pinterest strategy isn’t bringing the results you need?

 Here are a few smart places to use your keywords:

-Pinterest can read the text you put on your pin images.
+Pinterest can read text elements you place on your pin images.
 As a blogger, this is your best way to let your audience know what your pin and blog post are about.
 Adding text overlays to your pins is easy with free tools like Canva. - Pin titles and descriptions:

 Use your Pinterest keywords in a natural way.
 Don’t spam your pin descriptions with them.
 Nobody wants to read keyword-stuffed descriptions, right?